-- Explain how do you handle returns, including damaged or incorrect orders.
-Another common concern that customers have about buying online is that they won’t be able to return their orders easily, that they’ll get “stuck” with damaged or incorrect parts, etc.
+- Explain how you handle returns, including damaged or incorrect orders.
+Another common concern that customers have about buying online is that they won’t be able to return their orders easily, that they’ll get “stuck” with damaged or incorrect parts, and so on.

-Finally, be sure to advertise the fact that you offer fast, affordable shipping.
+Finally, be sure to advertise that you offer fast, affordable shipping.
 We’ve found that talking about shipping tends to increase sales and conversion rates, both in advertising and on your website.